 - Prepares graduates to take the certification examination

 - Is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs; the next review is May 2024.

 - Application deadlines: September 1, 2015 and January 15, 2015 for Fall 2016

 - Georgetown's Nurse Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The next review is May 2024.

 - COA 222 S. Prospect Ave., Park Ridge, IL 60068-4001 Ph: (847) 692-7050 Fax: (847) 692-7137

-- The program’s 2012 pass rate was 100%, which exceeded the threshold.
+- The program’s 2014 pass rate was 96%, which exceeded the threshold.
 Programs’ pass rates are calculated using results of first-time exam takers.
 The pass rate for repeat test takers is 100%.